genomicsITER/monkeypox/README.md

 # Table of contents #
 <ul>
-  <li><a href="#Virological posts">Virological post: A draft of the first genome sequence of Monkeypox virus associated with the multi-country outbreak in May 2022 from the Canary Islands, Spain</a></li>
+  <li><a href="#Virological posts">Virological post: A draft of the first genome sequence of MPXV virus associated with the multi-country outbreak in May 2022 from the Canary Islands, Spain</a></li>
   <li><a href="#Bioinformatic pipelines">Bioinformatic pipelines</a></li>
     <ul>
     <li><a href="#Code-Illumina">Code for Illumina short-reads processing</a></li>